Made (1972 film)

-Made is a 1972 British drama film directed by John Mackenzie.
-It revolves around the story of a relationship between a young single mother, played by Carol White, and an insecure rock star, played by singer Roy Harper.
+Made is a 1972 British drama film directed by John Mackenzie and starring Carol White and Roy Harper.
+A young single mother has a relationship with an insecure rock star.
+It was written by Howard Barker based on his 1970 play No One Was Saved.

+Mackenzie later called it "a mess".

 Plot

 Valerie is a single mother working as a switchboard operator in Brighton while caring for her infant son as well as her mother, who is suffering from multiple sclerosis.
 She draws the interest of Mahdav, who is forcefully aggressive, as well as Father Dyson, who is controlling, but she has little time for either of them.
 She becomes infatuated with the touring musician Mike when she hears him speak about the unnecessary guilt placed on the innocent by religion.
 The two make love before he leaves to continue touring, making Father Tyson jealous.
 Valerie's mother, now in a hospital, complains about her condition in order to gain more attention from Valerie.

 Valerie leaves her child with June as she visits her mother, only to find that she was exaggerating her complaints.
 While Valerie is visiting her mother, June gets caught in a conflict between football hooligans and the pram is knocked down some steps, killing Valerie's child.

-Valerie finds little solace in those around her until Mike returns, bringing a small bit of joy.
+Valerie finds little solace in those around her until Mike returns, bringing a little of joy.
 Valerie receives a note that her mother's condition has worsened but she spends the night with Mike instead of going to visit her.
 Father Tyson arrives and tells her that her mother has died and gets into an argument with Mike.
 Valerie takes Mike's words to heart and seeks to love who she can when she can instead of requiring anything permanent.

 She visits Mahdav and allows him to have sex with her but afterwards he becomes possessive, insisting that he is in love and that she is his wife.
 A constable separates them and drives her home.
 Mike, now in Los Angeles, releases a song titled "The Social Casualty" containing lyrics about Valerie's tragedies.
 Valerie hears the song on the radio and begins to cry.